rsnestor/iot_emulator/README.md

-# Property Management Kit (IoT)
+# Property Monitoring Kit (IoT)
-  An IoT client/server emulator using Elixir
+  An IoT client/server emulator using Elixir - Innovation Day 08/2018
 ---
 ### MVP0
 - [ ] Raspberry Pi wireless integration with SensorPush or other "real" sensor - *(team)*